r-scheele/rego_builder/docs.md

    ]
    ```

-   Retrieve existing policy by name
+   GET `/policies/{policy_name}`
    ============
-   ###  - GET PUT DELETE `/policies/{policy_name}` 🗝
-   GET - This request method is used to get a specific policy by name.
+   This request method is used to get a specific policy by name.
 The response will be a policy object conforming to the pydantic model `Policy`. <br />
    Example response body: <br />
    ```json
    {